 The UACJ Group has built a safety and health management system in which leadership is exercised by the general safety and health managers at individual business locations.
 The purpose of the system is to create work environments where workers can be confident that their safety and health are being adequately protected.

-Overseeing safety and health at the Group level is the Safety and Health Committee.
-Chaired by the Executive Officer in Charge of Safety and Health, the committee, which meets once a year, is composed of members including full-time directors, works managers, and presidents of affiliates.
-At the meeting held in January 2016, the Safety & Environment Department presented a report on 2015 activities, and then the committee discussed and approved directions to be taken in safety and health activities for fiscal 2016.
-President’s Safety Awards for 2015 were presented to those business locations that experienced no accidents during the fiscal year.
+Overseeing safety and health is the Safety and Health Committee.
+Chaired by the Exective Officer in Charge of Safety and Health, the committee, which meets once a year, is composed of members including full-time directors, works managers, and presidents of principal Group companies.

 Safety and Hygiene Managers’ Committee

 The Safety and Hygiene Managers’ Committee, with members including representatives of the Safety & Environment Department, and Safety Managers of the works and principal affiliates, meets once every month to discuss safety and work environment inspections and maintenance at each business location.
-The committee also discusses the advancement of rule unification and implementation of safety measures across the breadth of the Group.
+The committee also refines the unified rules and promotes their inculcation across the breadth of the Group.

 Going forward, we will continue to act vigorously to ensure that our safety and health management systems are equal to our needs.